 You had a chance to be among the first graduate student cohort at the opening of the Family Nursing Unit at the University of Calgary–a particular kind of practice with families experiencing illness that seemed to have been such a fit with your structure–that you soon completed a doctoral program and collected your dissertation research data at the Family Nursing Unit.

-You’ve had a number of SIGNIFICANT FIRSTS in your distinguished career: you established the first Family Nursing Unit for research and education at the University of Montreal in 1993 (the Denise Latourelle Family Nursing Unit) where you conducted therapeutic conversations with hundreds of families experiencing illness and supervised graduate students’ advanced nursing practice with families; you co-chaired the 3rd International Family Nursing Conference held in Montreal in 1994; you co-established the first-ever Center of Excellence in Family Nursing at the University of Montreal in 2010, which focuses on examining the transferability and sustainability of family nursing theory to practice settings; and in 2012, you received CIHR funding to establish a first International Research Collaboration in Family Systems Nursing Knowledge Translation.
+You’ve had a number of SIGNIFICANT FIRSTS in your distinguished career: you established the first Family Nursing Unit for research and education at the University of Montreal in 1993 (the Denise Latourelle Family Nursing Unit) where you conducted therapeutic conversations with hundreds of families experiencing illness and supervised graduate students’ advanced nursing practice with families; you co-chaired the 3rd International Family Nursing Conference held in Montreal in 1994; you co-established the first-ever Center of Excellence in Family Nursing at the University of Montreal in 2010, which focuses on examining the transferability and sustainability of family nursing theory to practice settings; and in 2012, you received Canadian Institutes of Health Research (CIHR) funding to establish a first International Research Collaboration in Family Systems Nursing Knowledge Translation.
 Along the way, you’ve published and presented your work and wrote 3 editions of a family nursing textbook in the French language: La santé et la famille: Une approche systémique en soins infirmiers [Families and health: A systemic approach in nursing care].
+Your outstanding contributions to family nursing were honoured with a 2017 Distinguished Contribution to Family Nursing Award from the International Family Nursing Association.

 I’ve developed a Twitter Moment in honor of your special day of celebration.